AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-proof-of-reflection.md

 #### Theoretical Conversion

 Consider a traditional blockchain (like Bitcoin, or Ethereum 1).
-We know that traditional blockchains have properties specific to blocks, like: reward per block (coins/block); a block target time (seconds/block) -- or block frequency (blocks/second); and a difficulty (hashes/block).
+We know that traditional blockchains have properties specific to their blocks, like: reward per block (coins/block); a block target time (seconds/block) -- or block frequency (blocks/second); and a difficulty (hashes/block).
 There are also \emph{network-wide} properties, too, like the \emph{inflation rate} (coins/second).
-The \emph{instantaneous} relationship between these properties is defined by the protocol -- its \emph{context}.
+The \emph{instantaneous} relationship between these properties is mediated by various protocols -- these protocols (e.g., difficulty adjustment algorithms) are part of the \emph{context} of those properties and relationships.
 How can we use these relationships to our advantage?

 \aside{